 What is a Dental Crown?

-Meanwhile, a dental crown is a tooth cap that is placed over a damaged tooth.
-It is usually made with tooth-coloured porcelain or ceramic material to improve the natural appearance and rebuild the strength of the tooth.
+On the other hand, a dental crown is a tooth cap that is placed over a damaged tooth.
+At Sierra Dental, our dental crowns are usually made with tooth-coloured porcelain or ceramic material.
+These have excellent aesthetics and durability to rebuild the appearance and strength of your tooth.

 Why is a Crown Needed After a Root Canal?